-Adjustments FTE Amount TOTAL FY 2022 APPROVED ALL FUNDS BUDGET 610.43 \$101,753,267 All Programs Multilingual Pay - The City is piloting a multilingual pay program in DCHS.
-This program provides \$1.15 per hour worked and is calculated at 1.5x for overtime hours worked.
-The FY 2023 approved budget included a \$87,797 technical adjustment to fund the continuation of this pilot pay program into FY 2023.
-0.00 \$87,797 Community Services The 2023 Approved Budget includes the allocation of \$500,000 of ARPA Tranche #2 funding for DCHS and Housing to continue providing eviction prevention and support services.
+Adjustments FTE Amount TOTAL FY 2022 APPROVED ALL FUNDS BUDGET 610.43 \$101,753,267 Community Services The 2023 Proposed Budget recommends the allocation of \$500,000 of ARPA Tranche #2 funding for DCHS and Housing to continue providing eviction prevention and support services.
 These funds continue an initiative approved by City Council in September 2021 that used unspent ARPA Tranche #1 dollars to expand eviction prevention staffing and support services.
 At the time of proposal to City Council, City staff recommended that an additional \$500,000 for eviction related support in ARPA tranche #2 be reserved to continue these efforts.
-Tranche #2 ARPA funding will be appropriated in FY 2022 to departments after the FY 2023 budget is adopted by City Council.
-0.00 \$0 All Programs The approved budget includes \$2.2M in non-personnel rent reductions across several DCHS programs.
-Leases for multiple facilities will expire in FY 2023 as DCHS and the Health Department move to Mark Center.
-This adjustment was made to reflect anticipated lease end dates and the consolidation rent expenses in a centralized account to be covered by a reservation of fund balance.
-0.00 (\$2,246,850) All Programs The FY 2023 Approved Budget includes originally proposed funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high-quality workforce.
-The budget also approves adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Schedule pay scales.
-Through the Add/Delete process, City Council also approved funding for an additional 0.5% City-wide pay scale adjustment for all City employees as well as an additional 0.5% pay scale adjustment for sworn Public Safety employee groups, bringing the total increases to 7% for sworn Fire employees, 6% for sworn Police and Sheriff employees, and 4.5% for General Schedule employees.
-0.00 \$2,915,305 TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 610.63 \$104,046,458
+Tranche #2 ARPA funding will be appropriated in FY 2022 to departments after the FY 2023 budget is approved by City Council.
+0.00 \$0 All Programs The FY 2023 Proposed Budget includes funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high-quality workforce.
+The budget also proposes adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Services pay scales.
+The total General Fund cost for these proposals is included in the Non-Departmental budget in the proposed budget and will be distributed to departments in the approved budget.
+0.00 \$0 TOTAL FY 2023 PROPOSED ALL FUNDS BUDGET 609.63 \$104,309,337